Girls on Top (British TV series): Production

 Early in 1982, French and Saunders met Ruby Wax, and the three began to work on an idea for a television show based around their stage personas.
 Needing a fourth lead, Lenny Henry suggested Tracey Ullman.
 ITV's midlands franchise holder, Central Independent Television, commissioned a pilot, under the title "Four F’s to Share", which was made over the summer of 1983.
 Central Independent Television commissioned thirteen episodes to go into production in April 1984.
 Production fell victim to industrial action, and in January 1985, went into production with a rewritten "Four F’s to Share" as "Four-Play".
 Ben Elton was the script editor.

-Scripts were written Ruby Wax's flat in Holland Park, by Dawn French, Jennifer Saunders and Ruby Wax.
+Scripts were written in Ruby Wax's flat in Holland Park, by Dawn French, Jennifer Saunders and Ruby Wax.

 In January 1985, location night scenes were filmed in Nottingham.

 During the second series a tie-in paperback, written by the cast, was published by HarperCollins.